entelecheia/lecture/_sources/lectures/llms/q-learning/index.md

 ### Current Challenges

-1. **Computational Resources**: Advanced LLM training, especially with techniques like Q\*-Learning, requires immense computational power, making it resource-intensive.
+1. **Computational Resources**: Advanced LLM training, especially with techniques like Q-Learning, requires immense computational power, making it resource-intensive.
 2. **Data Quality and Bias**: Ensuring the training data is diverse and unbiased remains a challenge, as LLMs can perpetuate existing biases in the data.
 3. **Ethical Considerations**: The potential misuse of advanced LLMs in generating misinformation or harmful content is a significant concern.
 4. **Model Interpretability**: As LLMs become more complex, ensuring their outputs are interpretable and explainable becomes increasingly challenging.